Jammy2211/PyAutoLens/docs/general/configs.rst

 [output]
     log_file -> str
-        The file name the logged output is written to (in the `NonLinearSearch` output folder). log_level -> str
+        The file name the logged output is written to (in the non-linear search output folder). log_level -> str
         The level of logging.
     model_results_decimal_places -> int
         The number of decimal places the estimated values and errors of all parameters in the model.results file are output to.
     remove_files -> bool
-        If True, all output files of a `NonLinearSearch` (e.g. samples, samples_backup, model.results, images, etc.) are deleted once the model-fit has completed.
+        If True, all output files of a non-linear search (e.g. samples, samples_backup, model.results, images, etc.) are deleted once the model-fit has completed.

         A .zip file of all output is always created before files are removed, thus results are not lost with this